sebilune/dc-torrent/README.md

 ## Optional: Role-Based Access

-If you set a `role_id` in `config.json`, only users with that role will be able to use the bot’s commands.
+If you set a `ROLE_ID` in your `.env`, only users with that role will be able to use the bot’s commands.

 Leave it empty or remove the field to allow everyone access.